Top Related Projects

 object

-Enable CSS Modules features and setup options for them.
+Enable CSS Modules features and configure its behavior through options

 webpack.config.js